WojciechMatuszewski/one-time-use-presigned-url/article.md

 Due to the nature of how high-level some of the _AWS CDK constructs_ used in the _IaC_ portion of the code are, the error message might not be helpful at all.
 We are not setting the `Authorization` header anywhere in our code explicitly, so what is going on?

 It turns out that the `origins.S3Origin` _construct_ creates so-called [_Origin Access Identity_ (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).
-This identity is used to talk to a given _AmazonCloudFront_ origin, in our case the `assets-bucket`.
+This identity is used whenever _Amazon CloudFront_ communicates with a given origin, in our case the `assets-bucket`.

 With OAI in place, _Amazon CloudFront_ will add an `Authorization` header for each request to a given origin.
-As for us, this behavior creates a conflict between authorization-related information contained within the query parameters of the presigned URL and said header.
+As for us, this behavior creates a conflict between authorization-related information contained within the query parameters of the presigned URL and the `Authorization` header.

-As the `S3Origin` _construct_, to my best knowledge, does not allow us to configure whether we want to create OAI or not, we can leverage one of the _AWS CDK_ escape hatches to modify the underlying _CloudFormation_ template directly - effectively removing the OAI from the _Amazon CloudFront_ distribution origin.
+As the `S3Origin` _construct_, to my best knowledge, does not allow us to configure whether we want to create OAI or not, we can leverage one of the _AWS CDK_ escape hatches to modify the underlying _CloudFormation_ template directly - effectively removing the created OAI.

 ```ts
 const distribution = new cloudfront.Distribution(this, "distribution", {}); // Defined previously.